sudharsanmaran/eagle-bot-script-API-doc/JIra/issues/Create issue.md

 Creates an issue or, where the option to create subtasks is enabled in Jira, a subtask.
 A transition may be applied, to move the issue or subtask to a workflow step other than the default start step, and issue properties set.

+## example user prompts:

+1. **Creating a Bug Report in Project XYZ**:
+   - Create a new bug report in project "XYZ" with the summary "UI Bug on Homepage".
+   - I need to log a bug in project "XYZ" for a critical issue with the summary "Broken Login Button".
+   - Please create an issue in project "XYZ" to track the bug "404 Error on Product Page".

+2. **Adding a New Task in Project ABC**:
+   - Add a task to project "ABC" with the title "Implement User Authentication".
+   - I want to create a task in project "ABC" called "Design Landing Page".
+   - Create an issue type "Task" in project "ABC" with the description "Backend Development for User Registration".

+3. **Reporting an Epic in Project QRS**:
+   - Report an epic in project "QRS" with the name "Project Redesign".
+   - I'd like to create an epic in project "QRS" called "Mobile App Enhancement".
+   - Please help me create an epic for project "QRS" titled "New Feature Development".

+4. **Raising a Story in Project PQR**:
+   - Raise a user story in project "PQR" with the title "User Profile Page".
+   - I need to add a story in project "PQR" for "Shopping Cart Checkout".
+   - Create a new user story in project "PQR" named "Integration with Payment Gateway".

+Feel free to customize the project names, issue types, summaries, and descriptions to match your specific Jira setup and requirements.
+You can also specify additional details like assignees, due dates, and labels depending on your Jira project's configuration.

 ## Request
 ### Query parameters